Code-Institute-Submissions/CI-MS1-maziau/README.md

 A brand logo is a very important aspect of business representation, as a main experience of user has to be minimal and light for the mind and the eye, a decision was made not to use any graphical images to represent the business, instead just the short website name 'maziau.lt' is used as the brand.
+The best choice was a very light, unusual, but easily readable font from 'google fonts'- Raleway Dots (Designed by Multiple Designers).

 ### Colours